School strike action in the UK

 Nationally, a large majority of parents receive offers from their first preference primary or secondary schools.
 However, this masks significant local variation.
 In some areas, almost all parents get their first preference secondary school after the initial allocation round, whilst in others, only around half do so.

 The Education Policy Institute (EPI) has analysed parents’ use of the appeal and waiting list system.
-It found that some groups were less likely than others to secure their first choice secondary school using these routes – in particular, those from black and minority ethnic (BAME) groups, and those eligible for the Pupil Premium.
+It found that some groups were less likely than others to secure their first choice secondary school using these routes – in particular, those from some minority ethnic groups, and those eligible for the Pupil Premium.

-School places in England: applications, allocations and appeals (486 KB , PDF)
+School admissions in England (380 KB , PDF)